styfenschaer/rocket-fft/README.md

 This is partly due to limited time and partly due to my lack of knowledge on how to distribute Python packages properly.

 ## Good to know
+There are a number of points you may want to know when using Rocket-FFT for your project.
+Most of these relate to performance.
 - When I wrote Rocket-FFT, I made some design decisions that do not match the behavior of SciPy and Numpy.
 For example, all functions will only transform `numpy.array`'s.
 This gives the user more responsibility, but also has the potential to avoid unnecessary copying.
 Rocket-FFT casts types in different ways compared to SciPy/Numpy.
-All data types with 64 bits or less are cast to either `float32` or `complex64`.
+All non-floating-point types with less than 64 bits are cast to either `float32` or `complex64`.
 Larger types are cast to `float64` or `complex128`.
 - If the user requests to zero-pad/truncate the array and the datatype requires casting, Rocket-FFT is inefficient with the copies.
 This is not a big performance penalty, but it is better to make sure that the data type matches the one used for the transformation (one of `float32`, `complex64`, `float64`, `complex128`, depending on the transformation).
 - When performing transformations on half-precision data, Rocket-FFT is much faster than SciPy.
 If you don't need double precision but need speed, this may be good for you.
 I never checked why this happens (note that they have the same backend and give the same return type).
 It could be a bug in SciPy (or in Rocket-FFT 😄)
 - All transformations are based on the n-dimensional transformation.
 As a result, the n-dimensional transformation will *always* have the shortest compile time.
 E.g. `fftn` on a 1-dimensional array will compile faster than `fft`, even though they perform exactly the same operations behind the scene (`fft` has a tiny bit higher overhead).
 If compile time is important to you, always choose `fftn`.
 Ideally you also use the default arguments if possible.
 Rocket-FFT is written to minimize compile time for the default cases.
 I think this worked quite well, but test it yourself.